chris-t-fernando/stock-app/README.md

 This repository contains infrastructure and application code for the stock app.

 Each service lives in the `services` directory with its own `requirements.txt` and `Dockerfile`.
+The configuration stored in AWS SSM now includes a `container_registry` key which points to the local registry used by k3s (`k3sn1:32000`).
 ## Requirements

 - Python 3.10+